softwareconstruction240/softwareconstruction/instruction/java-fundamentals/java-fundamentals.md

 }
 ```

-You create an object instance of of a class with the `new` operator.
+You create an object instance of a class with the `new` operator.
 This allocated the memory on the heap for the object.
 That memory is cleaned up once the last reference to the object goes out of scope.

 ```java
 var inventor = new Person("James Gosling");